TL;DR

 Establishing Strict Liability Claims in Real Cases

-Common evidence includes:
+Common evidence may include:

-• Medical records and treatment history
+- Medical records and treatment history

-• Product recalls or safety reports
+- Product recalls and safety reports

-• Expert testimony
+- Expert testimony

 Detailed Strict Liability Tort Examples (Explained)